 Besides these classical retention processes, redox induced precipitation is also an important retention mechanism for redox-sensitive radionuclides.
-On one hand, this process is due to the presence of Fe(II) bearing minerals such as pyrite or siderite in natural clay host rocks.
-On the other hand, this can be invoked by the presence of clay minerals containing Fe(II) in their mineral structure (see section 2.2.2 for more details).
+On one hand, redox process is controlled by the presence of Fe(II) bearing minerals such as pyrite or siderite in natural clay host rocks.
+On the other hand, the redox processes can be invoked by the presence of clay minerals containing structural Fe(II) (see section 0 for more details).

-For transition metals, another retention mechanism in clays has been observed.
-At higher loadings of transition metal, surface precipitation of neo-formed phyllosilicates or layered double hydroxides (LDH) may be formed (see also section 2.2.1).
+For transition metals, another retention mechanism has been observed in clays.
+At higher loadings of transition metal, surface precipitation of neo-formed phyllosilicates or layered double hydroxides (LDH) may be formed (see also section 2.3.1).

-Presence of carbonate and sulphate minerals in the natural clays may also lead to solid solution formation causing strong retention for some radionuclides (e.g. Ba, Sr, Ra) (see section 2.2.3, Solid solutions).
+Presence of carbonate and sulphate minerals in the natural clays may also lead to solid solution formation causing strong retention for some radionuclides (e.g. Ba, Sr, Ra) (see section 2.3.3, Solid solutions).